 - Only transferring personal information outside the UK in circumstances where it can be adequately protected.

-- Maintaining the ISO 27001 standard [information security management standard] to enable the data protection policy to be implemented.
+- Developing and implementing the ISO 27001 certificate to enable the data protection policy to be implemented.

-- Where appropriate, identifying internal and external interested parties and the degree to which they are involved in the governance of the organisation’s information security management standard.
+- Where appropriate, identifying internal and external interested parties and the degree to which they are involved in the governance of the organisation’s ISO.

-- Identify workers with specific responsibility and accountability for the information security management standard.
+- Identify workers with specific responsibility and accountability for the ISO.

 - Maintain records of processing of personal information.

-Our Data Protection Policy and Data Security Awareness Program are incorporated into our staff induction and annual training program.
+Our Data Protection Policy and Data Awareness Program is incorporated in our staff induction and training program.
 The Data Protection policy is readily accessible internally and presented to existing and prospective clients upon request.
-In addition to our employees, suppliers, contractors, and sub-contractors of Totally are mandated to adhere to our Data Protection Policy.
+In addition to employees, suppliers, contractors, and sub-contractors of Totally plc are expected to adhere to our Data Protection Policy.

 Totally is committed to continual improvement and all employees are empowered to take responsibility for data protection, with a robust process for identifying and reporting data breaches in place and subject to regular review.